josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 ---

 You don't realize how much of your life revolves around a pet until they're gone.
-They're there, every moment of every day, and you don't even fully notice it until they're not, every moment of every day.
+They're there, every moment of every day, and you don't even really notice it until they're not, every moment of every day.

 Every time I open the front door, my foot moves to block a little dog who's no longer there, no longer trying to peer outside.